sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_16_JWT/embedding_16_JWT.md

 You may have noticed that Sigma provides `folders`, a `My Documents` folder and also [workspaces](https://help.sigmacomputing.com/docs/manage-workspaces).
 This enables a variety of use-cases to be possible with regards to how documents are stored, managed and shared with others.

 ### BASE_URL vs. Embed Path
 For those users who have used Sigma embedding before, this step is a little different.
-We used to use Sigma's UI to create a "Workbook URL" > "Embed Path". **This is no longer required when using JWT.**
+We used to use Sigma's UI to create a `Workbook URL` > `Embed Path`. **This is no longer required when using JWT.**

 With JWT embedding, we simply use the `Published` url, taken directly from the browser.